 Love's Labour's Lost, Oxford, 28 Jun - 18 Aug

-Christopher has been cast as Holofernes in the Oxford Shakespeare Company's adaptation of Love's Labour's Lost, to be set in the 1970s with original music from Nick Loyd Webber.
+Christopher is currently appearing as Holofernes in the Oxford Shakespeare Company's adaptation of Love's Labour's Lost, to be set in the 1970s with original music from Nick Loyd Webber.

 Hamlet, The Cockpit, London